tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 * queued = enqueued - dequeued
 * sent = dequeued - dropped after dequeue (- 1 if there is a requeued packet)

+Separate counters are also kept for each possible reason to drop a packet.
+When a packet is dropped by an internal queue, e.g., because the queue is full, the reason is "Dropped by internal queue".
+When a packet is dropped by a child queue disc, the reason is "(Dropped by child queue disc) " followed by the reason why the child queue disc dropped the packet.

 The QueueDisc base class provides the SojournTime trace source, which provides the sojourn time of every packet dequeued from a queue disc, including packets that are dropped or requeued after being dequeued.
 The sojourn time is taken